We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Proving hospital negligence

-In order win compensation, we need to show that the errors in your hospital treatment were negligent.
+In order to win compensation for hospital negligence, we need to show that the errors in your hospital treatment were negligent.
 Doing this will rely on various types of evidence, including:

 - Medical records